 Style note: If your venue includes both grass and hard surfaces, choose shoes that feel stable on both, or plan a quick change after the ceremony.

 For beach or summer weddings, bridal sandals or strappy heels can keep your feet cool and stylish.
+Low block-heeled sandals are ideal outdoor wedding shoes for brides who want heels that won’t sink into grass.
 Choose a block heel or wedge to prevent sinking in sand.

 Cowboy boots are a surprisingly practical and stylish choice for outdoor weddings, especially for barn weddings, ranch venues, backyard ceremonies, or country-inspired celebrations.
 A good pair of bridal cowboy boots offers stability on grass, dirt, and uneven ground, plus built-in comfort for long wear.